panglesd/slipshow/docs/tutorial.rst

    > ```
    >
    > So $p$ is a prime that is not part of the $p_i$, a contradiction. {pause}
-   > **Therefore, there must exists infinitely many prime numbers.**
+   > **Therefore, there must be infinitely many prime numbers.**

-Let's look at the updated rendering of the presentation: What you see is quite disappointing.
-There is too many content for the space available, and the last part of the proof overflows and is invisible.
-Most presentations would solve this problem by creating a new slide, but slipshow does it very differently, which is what makes it unique!
+When we look at the updated rendering of the presentation, it is quite disappointing.
+There is too much content for the space available, so the last part of the proof overflows the screen and is invisible.
+Most presentations would solve this problem by creating a new slide, but Slipshow does it very differently, which is what makes it unique!

 .. note::